lashleyaq/HindsightAI/README.md

 # :eye: Hindsight AI

 ## Important!
-This is a GUI application.
+This is a web application that depends on both a GUI and GPU acceleration.

-A windows machine with graphical interface and CUDA are required.
+It is designed to work on a windows machine with a cuda capable GPU.

 ## Usage
 Download the repo and create an anaconda env from the provided .yml file.